๐Ÿง—โ€โ™€๏ธSemiconductor Physics

 Self-Check Questions

-1. Which two materials share the property of having tunable bandgaps through composition variation, and what spectral ranges does each cover?
+1. Which two materials have tunable bandgaps through composition variation, and what spectral ranges does each cover?

-4. A device engineer needs to build a laser operating at fiber-optic communication wavelengths (~1.55 ฮผm).
-Which material system would you recommend and why?
+4. A device engineer needs a laser operating at fiber-optic communication wavelengths (~1.55 ฮผm).
+Which material system would you recommend, and why does the bandgap need to be direct?

 5. Why do direct-bandgap semiconductors outperform indirect-bandgap materials in LED applications?
-Identify one material from each category to support your explanation.
+Frame your answer in terms of momentum conservation and recombination mechanisms, and identify one material from each category to support your explanation.